Shop Subscribe

 Colored Pencils 101

 Colored pencils are among an artist’s greatest tools.
-Offering the look of a painting, with deep, rich color and shine, but with far more control, colored pencils enable artists to create detailed and amazingly natural looking artwork.
+They offer the look of a painting with deep, rich color and shine but with far more control.
+The versatility of colored pencils enables artists to create detailed and natural-looking artwork.

 You can also choose colored pencils with hard or soft lead.
-Hard lead is best for the beginning of your drawings—their fine points make cleaner lines and edges and can be sharpened to a very fine point, making them perfect for detailed work.
-Soft lead contains more wax and is better for color work, layering, and blending.
+Hard leads are best for the beginning of your drawings—their fine points make cleaner lines and edges and can be sharpened to a very fine point, making them perfect for detailed work.
+Soft leads contain more wax and are better for color work, layering, and blending.

 Shop Colored Pencils